 Participants may be granted loans from their fund accounts secured by their account balances.
 The limitation on the amount that can be borrowed at any time is the lesser of \$50,000 or 50% of the participant's vested account balance; the minimum loan amount is \$500.
 The repayment period of the loan cannot exceed five years, except for loans relating to the purchase of a primary residence for which the repayment period is fifteen years.
-The notes are secured by the balance in the participant's account and bear interest at the prime rate fixed at the time of the loan.
+The notes are secured by the balance in the participant's account and bear interest at the prime rate fixed as of the borrowing date.
 Principal and interest is paid ratably through payroll deductions.
-Interest rates on such loans range from 3.25% to 5.5% at December 31, 2019.
-Participant loans have various maturity dates ranging from 2020 to 2034.
+Interest rates on such loans range from 3.25% to 5.5% at December 31, 2020.
+Participant loans have various maturity dates ranging from 2021 to 2035.